Chayei Sarah: The Prayer in the Field

 Ibn Ezra – To walk amongst the plants (שיח)

 According to these commentators, the word לשוח does not imply conversation, but rather a “plant” a שיח which is phonetically connected to שיחה as in “conversation”.
-Thus Isaac is in the field to walk amongst the foliage, or to supervise his farm; after all Isaac, unlike his father, is a farmer (see 26:12-14)
+Thus Isaac is in the field to walk among the foliage, or to supervise his farm; after all Isaac, unlike his father, is a farmer (see 26:12-14)

 But there are two problems here.
 Why should the Torah mention that Isaac was taking an evening stroll, or surveying his fields?
 Is this an important detail?
 A second relates to Hebrew grammar: We find שיח as a noun, but never as a verb – לשוח.
 And so, Hazal, followed by Rashi, Ramban, Sephorno and others suggest that although the Torah does not specify to whom Isaac is speaking, he must be speaking or conversing; and of nobody is specified, he is probably speaking to God.